EndOfBehelit/Configuring-Pihole-at-home/README.md

   - 1 × Raspberry Pi Zero 2W (other models can also work)
   - 1 x microSD card (I used a 64 GB one, but smaller sizes will also work)
   - 1 x micro-USB charger
-  - I also 3D-printed a case for the Raspberry Pi, but this isn’t necessary (I will upload the stl)
+  - 3D-printed a case for the Raspberry Pi, NOT ESSENTIAL (I will upload the stl for those interested)

     <img width="917" height="458" alt="imagen" src="https://github.com/user-attachments/assets/b33a6391-cb62-4451-b281-5d774aff3a15" />